MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/plan.md

 - **Connected retail:** You can add various migration scenarios to your migration process to help reach a connected retail maturity.
 Retailers often integrate the hybrid and multicloud scenario to include hosting options in the migration program.
 For more information, see the [One Migrate approach to migrating the IT portfolio](../../scenarios/index.md) and the[introduction to hybrid and multicloud](../../scenarios/hybrid/index.md).
 - **Analytics-driven retail:** Leverage the cloud to standardize, integrate, and manage data in ways never possible in siloed or even connected retail environments.
 The [Data Management scenario](../../scenarios/data-management/index.md) establishes the processes and environment needed to create an enterprise-wide approach to data management which unlocks centralized analytics.
-- **Intelligent retail:** Unlock the power of analytics and connected applications to deliver intelligent experiences to your customers, employees, and business partners using cloud-first appoaches like [AI](../../innovate/ai/index.md), [Machine Learning](../../innovate/ai/machine-learning.md), or [Knowledge mining](../../innovate/ai/knowledge-mining.md).
+- **Intelligent retail:** Unlock the power of analytics and connected applications to deliver intelligent experiences to your customers, employees, and business partners using cloud-first approaches like [AI](../../innovate/ai/index.md), [Machine Learning](../../innovate/ai/machine-learning.md), or [Knowledge mining](../../innovate/ai/knowledge-mining.md).

 Each of the scenarios above focus on technology solutions which are not directly related to retail.
 As you leverage those areas to develop program plans for your business, consider how each of those approaches could address challenges at your current level of digital retail maturity.